satav-dipesh/tsukuba_sos/README.md

 streamlit run app.py
 ```

-## Community and Support

-Join other AI developers on [Intel's DevHub Discord server](https://discord.gg/kfJ3NKEw5t) for discussions, support, and updates.
+## Follow Up

+Connect to LLMs on Intel® Gaudi® accelerators with just an endpoint and an OpenAI-compatible API key, courtesy of cloud-provider Denvr Dataworks: https://www.denvrdata.com/intel

+Chat with 6K+ fellow developers on the Intel DevHub Discord: https://discord.gg/kfJ3NKEw5t

+Connect with me on LinkedIn: https://linkedin.com/in/bconsolvo

 ## License